dozpupp/safelog/README.md

 3. Click "Save Secret"
 4. Secret is encrypted client-side and stored

+### Upload a File
+1. Click "+ New Secret"
+2. Toggle content type to **File**
+3. Select a file from your device
+4. Enter a name and click "Encrypt & Save"
+5. **Download**: To retrieve, decrypt the secret and click the "Download" button.

 ### Share a Secret
 1. Click the "Share" icon
 2. Search for a user (Standard or PQC)